jimzhang0000/eventservice-repo/README.txt

    http://localhost:8080/eventsource/webapi/1234

-   Runtime exception will be thrown and catch with 404 error if there is no such Id
+   Runtime exception will be thrown with 404 error if there is no such Id